Civ13/civ13-wiki/wiki/Old_Rules.md

 7.  ) You cannot use a famous name that most are likely to know (eg.
     Adolf Hitler, Josef Stalin, Ben Shapiro etc.)
-8.  ) Act realistically to your wounds, meaning you can't lose an arm and say "Tis but a scratch\!" and rambo whatever your against.
+8.  ) Act realistically to your wounds, meaning you can't lose an arm and say "Tis but a scratch!" and rambo whatever your against.
 9.  ) Things that are realistically IC handled and easily handled, should be handled ICly.
 Such as a thief, a murderer with a good IC reason, or even corrupt government officials.